cvc5/ethos/user_manual.md

 (declare-const - (-> Int Int))
 (declare-const - (-> Int Int Int))
 ```
-When parsing a term whose head is `-`, the ALF checker will automatically chose which symbol to use based on the number of arguments passed to it, e.g. `(- 1)` uses the first, and `(- 0 1)` uses the second.
+When parsing a term whose head is `-`, the ALF checker will automatically choose which symbol to use based on the number of arguments passed to it, e.g. `(- 1)` uses the first, and `(- 0 1)` uses the second.
 If a symbol is unapplied, then the ALF checker will interpret it as the first declared term for that symbol.

 Furthermore, the ALF checker supports an operator `alf.as` for disambiguation whose syntax is `(alf.as <term> <type>)`.